 party; and after a comparatively short illness, Gwyn died

-in the month of August; a month which meant so much to him.
+August; a month which meant so much to him.
 Jeff and I continued to meet; at first at Peterstone Court, and later at the homely Tynewydd, Llanfrynach.
 Jeff’s health began to fail, and in time I too failed to make the journey to Tynewydd.
 After a long illness Jeff died in his 78th year.
 With a heavy heart, I recall that I have laid to rest all the members of the family: Lucy, Jeff’s wife; Gwyn, his brother; the 3 daughters, Ann, Betty and Catherine; all the women died before they reached their 50th birthday.

 ‘They are all gone into the world of light,